What works

 enquiries@eventides.org.uk

-This is an excerpt from an article written by John Williams about Marclear antifouling.
+This is an excerpt from an article written by me, John Williams about Marclear antifouling.
 To read the whole article click here.

 For 1997 we tried an experiment.
 We used the remaining Micron C.S.C. on the starboard side and a much cheaper, but still self-eroding, product on the port side.
 There was a slight difference in colour, but not a lot.
 ‘Fiddler’s Green’ stayed afloat from April 1997 to May 1998, when we beached her to check out the difference, scrub off and repaint.
 Even before we had beached, a few weeks before, it was obvious which antifouling to go out and buy!!
 The International side had a growth of weed, the port side none.